Outsourcing Adjudication to Strategic Jurors: Computational experiments

-Our experiments suggests that either class of payment functions can be used to recover the ground truth with good probability for sufficiently large payments, provided the agents are well-informed on average.
-It also suggests there is much work yet to be done in designing payment functions with desirable properties: while the threshold function seems to recover the ground truth more reliably, it might be difficult in practice to pinpoint the location of the phase transition.
-By contrast, the award/loss sharing function works even for smaller payments, though arguably less reliably and with stronger assumptions on the agents.
-On a different note, the threshold payment functions have a factor of $2$ difference between the smallest and largest possible total payments, which might be undesirable in practice.
-The award/loss sharing payment functions yields zero total payment to/from the agents, almost always, at the expense of asking agents to pay.
+Our experiments suggest that several classes of payment functions can be used to recover the ground truth with high probability, provided the agents are well-informed on average.
+Clearly, there is much work yet to be done in designing payment functions with desirable properties: while the threshold function and the award/loss sharing function seem to recover the ground truth reliably, it might be difficult in practice to pinpoint the location of the phase transition, as this requires estimating the effort functions used by actual jurors.
+The same holds true for the minimal payment functions.